MaheshBodas/apollo-reactjs-poc-ui-master/README.md

 > Here is brief introduction to functionality it offers.

-> 1. Allow user to Create RiskTypes which is defining new Entity in system and attributes associated with that Entity. > 2.
-Frontend makes use of GraphQL mutation and nested input types to create new RiskType (Entity on server)
+1. Allow user to Create RiskTypes which is defining new Entity in system and attributes associated with that Entity.
+2. Frontend makes use of GraphQL mutation and nested input types to create new RiskType (Entity on server).
+3. Allow user to Create Risk Instances based on RiskType which is like creating and saving objects of chosen type.

-and Risk based on RiskTypes.
-User can browse RiskTypes and Risk.
+4. User can browse RiskTypes and Risk.
+5. View Single Risk screen let user to select Risk name from Autocomplete dropdown box.
+Upon selection user fetches details of single  Risk Instance.

 It uses ReactJS, Redux for global state store, Redux-thunk middleware and Element React & TypeScript & axios & Redmond theme from jQuery UI, FontAwesome & permission control & lint

 ## Demo
 ![demo](https://github.com/MaheshBodas/reactjs-poc-ui-master/blob/master/blob/Dashboard.png)